shbmmm/vehicle_detection_from_satellite_imagery/README.md

 ## vehicle_detection_from_satellite_imagery

-This repository focuses on detecting vehicles from satellite imagery using state-of-the-art (SOTA) object detection models and software.
+This repository focuses on detecting vehicles from satellite imagery which can be can be aquired using QGIS followed by using state-of-the-art (SOTA) object detection models and software.
 Leveraging cutting-edge techniques, the project aims to achieve high accuracy in identifying and classifying vehicles within complex satellite images.

 ### Features